ndlopez/web_player/README.md

 *The Strumbellas - Spirits*

-Display the current playing song of 13 (currently) differents streams.
+Display the current playing song out of 13 (currently) differents streams.
 LaPaz.fm, 181.fm (Awesome80s,90s Alternative, The Buzz), Third Rock Radio, 113.fm ClassicOne, News Radio x2.<br> For ThirdRock stream, there is a CORS issue with the URL I am fetching data from, it cannot parse anything (those people protect their data fiercely).
 Although I found a herokuapp website that appends the required *header* to the URL and JavaScript can fetch ~~without problems~~.
 Currently, the herokuapp no longer accepts requests, so this script no longer works :(

 As countermeasure, I decided it was too much hassle on the herokuapp server(it says so on its GitHub page), thus I decided to make a Python script to fetch data from the same URL and store it in a JSON file.
 Python's urllib doesnt care about headers and fetches data without problems :)